 Holy Family is proud to offer students a highly supportive learning environment that values their personal and professional goals.
 Students in our Psychology program thrive in our small yet challenging learning environment.
-At Holy Family University, we believe that providing opportunities for a hands-on experience beyond the classroom should be a key component of your college education.
+At Holy Family University, we believe that providing opportunities a hands-on experience beyond the classroom should be a key component of your college education.

 At Holy Family University, the Psychology major examines the scientific study of the brain and behavior.
 Psychology has many subfields that include biological, clinical, cognitive, developmental, and social psychology.
 The Psychology program at Holy Family University affords students the opportunity to examine these areas in our extensive course offerings.
 The Psychology major is flexible in allowing students to pursue their individual goals in psychology, all the while allowing students to develop a strong foundation in psychological principles.
 Students are also required to complete an internship which is facilitated by our Experiential Learning office.